XAli-SHX/SAYAC-Assembler-Python/README.md

 Notice that the assembler will keep getting input until user gives blank line as input.

-Also, after assembling the instruction file, an output file that shows the registers, changed memory addresses and flags with name `out.sayac.json` will be created.
+Also, after assembling the instruction file, an output file with the same name of the instruction file that shows the registers, changed memory addresses and flags with name `<inst_file_name>.sayac.json` will be created.

 ## Info